-I recall that I used to steal them all and at some point, I had a huge collection of holiday cards.
-I also remember that the thing that I loved the most about Christmas cards is that they were never the same.
-I never received a duplicate.
-That time of the year was always bringing me new visual stories.
+I recall that I used to steal all of them, and, at some point, I had a massive collection of holiday cards.
+I also remember that the thing that I loved the most about Christmas cards is that they never looked the same.

 So why not take a look at postcards?
-Serious or funny, religious or commercial, you should keep an eye on them.
+Serious or funny, religious, or commercial, you should keep an eye on them.

 Keep the change, ya filthy animal!

-Shining bright like a diamond
+Shine bright like a diamond

-Pick any of your custome banners and change the background color and the font’s color.
-Replace them with either red, green, gold, silver or deep blue.
-See what I mean?
+Pick any of your custom banners and change the background color and the font’s color.
+Replace them with either red, green, gold, silver, or deep blue.